<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3>Branding for startups, small businesses and Entrepreneurs&#8230;</h3>

-<p>First, I must explain, that there may be a valid reason for some companies to spend thousands, even millions, of dollars on branding, however, these are typically large corporations and other well-established companies &#8211; the ones that can afford to spend this kind of money on a brand.</p>
+<p>There are valid reasons for some companies to spend tens of thousands of dollars (even much more) on branding, however, these are typically large corporations and other well-established companies &#8211; the ones that can afford to spend this kind of money on a brand identity.</p>

 <p>Why would you spend thousands of dollars on branding when you may not even know who your target-market is?
+Do you know who your target market is?
 Or maybe you haven&#8217;t even made any profit yet?
 If that&#8217;s you &#8211; you still don&#8217;t know if what you&#8217;re getting into is going to work.
+Do you even know yet if your idea will take root?
 Take things one step at a time.</p>

-<p>What should you do now?</p>
+<p><strong>What should you do now?</strong></p>

-<p>One of the first things you should do, before branding, is BRAND IDENTITY&#8230; this is the process of figuring out what your target market is, what you are best at, and where you want to put your focus.
+<p>One of the first things you should do, before branding design, is BRAND IDENTITY&#8230; this is the process of figuring out what your target market is, what you are best at, and where you want to put your focus.
 Your target market should not be everyone.
 You should specifically define your target market and focus your business on that.
 That doesn&#8217;t mean all of your clients/customers are going to fit into your definition, but it means you&#8217;re more likely to enjoy what you&#8217;re doing.</p>

 ]]></content:encoded>